Walter Mosley

 Walter Ellis Mosley (born January 12, 1952) is an American novelist, most widely recognized for his crime fiction.
-He has written a series of best-selling historical mysteries featuring the hardboiled detective Easy Rawlins, a black private investigator living in the Watts neighborhood of Los Angeles, California.
+He has written a series of best-selling historical mysteries featuring the hardboiled detective Easy Rawlins, a private investigator living in the Watts neighborhood of Los Angeles, California.
 In 2020, Mosley received the National Book Foundation Medal for Distinguished Contribution to American Letters, making him the first Black man to receive the honor.

 Personal life

 Mosley was born in Los Angeles, California.
 His mother, Ella, was Jewish and worked as a personnel clerk.
 Her ancestors had immigrated from Russia.
-His father, Leroy Mosley (1924–1993), was an African American from Louisiana who was a supervising custodian at a Los Angeles public school.
+His father, Leroy Mosley (1916–1993), was an African American from Louisiana who was a supervising custodian at a Los Angeles public school.
 He had worked as a clerk in the segregated US army during the Second World War.
 His parents tried to marry in 1951, and while the union was legal in California, where they were living, no one would give them a marriage license.

-Mosley was an only child, and he ascribes his writing imagination to "an emptiness in my childhood that I filled up with fantasies.”
-For $9.50 a week, he attended the Victory Baptist day school, a private African-American elementary school that held pioneering classes in black history.
-When he was 12, his parents moved from South Central to the more comfortable, working-class west LA.
+Mosley was an only child.
+For $9.50 a week, he attended the Victory Baptist day school, a private African-American elementary school that held classes in black history.
+When he was 12, his parents moved from South Central to West LA.
 He graduated from Alexander Hamilton High School, in 1970.
-Mosley describes his father as a deep thinker and storyteller, a "black Socrates.”
-His mother encouraged him to read European classics, from Dickens and Zola to Camus.
-He also loves Langston Hughes and Gabriel García Márquez.
+Mosley describes his father as a deep thinker and storyteller, and his mother encouraged him to read European classics, including Dickens, Zola and Camus.
+He also loved Langston Hughes and Gabriel García Márquez.
 He was largely raised in a non-political family culture, although there were racial conflicts flaring throughout L.A. at the time.
-He later became more highly politicized and outspoken about racial inequalities in the US, which are a context for much of his fiction.
+He later became more politicized and outspoken about racial inequalities in the US, which provide context for much of his fiction.

-Mosley went through a "long-haired hippie" phase, drifting around Santa Cruz and Europe.
+Mosley went through a "hippie" phase, traveling around Santa Cruz and Europe.
 He dropped out of Goddard College, a liberal arts college in Plainfield, Vermont, and then earned a political science degree at Johnson State College.
 Abandoning a doctorate in political theory, he started work programming computers.
-He moved to New York in 1981, and met the dancer and choreographer Joy Kellman, whom he married in 1987.
-Kellman, like Mosley's mother, was Jewish.
+He moved to New York in 1981, and met dancer and choreographer Joy Kellman, whom he married in 1987.
+Kellman was also Jewish.
 They separated ten years later, and were divorced in 2001.
 While working for Mobil Oil, Mosley took a writing course at City College in Harlem, after being inspired by Alice Walker's book The Color Purple.
-One of his tutors there, Irish writer Edna O'Brien, became a mentor and encouraged him, saying, "You're Black, Jewish, with a poor upbringing; there are riches therein."
+One of his tutors there, Irish writer Edna O'Brien, became a mentor and encouraged his writing.

 Mosley still resides in New York City.

-He says that he identifies as both African-American and Jewish, with strong feelings for both groups.
+He identifies as both African-American and Jewish.